-The ownership rights of securities held on accounts opened a) by clients with BNP Paribas are governed by English law, and b) by BNP Paribas, acting on behalf of clients, with CBL are governed by Luxembourg law as, by virtue of the lex rei sitae principle, such accounts are deemed to be located in the United Kingdom and Luxembourg, respectively.
+The ownership rights of a) securities held on accounts opened by clients with BNP Paribas are governed by English law, and b) those of securities held on accounts opened by BNP Paribas, acting on behalf of clients with the CSD are governed by Belgian law.
+As, by virtue of the lex rei sitae principle, such accounts are deemed to be located in the United Kingdom and Belgium, respectively.

 Under English law, holders of securities accounts have a proprietary interest in respect of securities deposited in their accounts opened with an account keeper in England and Wales.
-This is in addition to any contractual right a client may have against BNP Paribas to have the securities delivered to them.
+This is in addition to any contractual rights clients may have against BNP Paribas to have the securities delivered to them.
 The books and records of BNP Paribas would constitute evidence of its clients' beneficial interests in the securities.